caleb531/automata/README.md

 ### class NFA

-The `NFA` class is a subclass of class `FA` which represents a nondeterministic finite FA.
+The `NFA` class is a subclass of class `FA` which represents a nondeterministic finite automaton.
 The `NFA` class can be found under `automata/fa/nfa.py`.

 #### NFA properties